systemdemo/workshop/workshop/SERVICES/systemd-analyze-nginx.md

 ProtectKernelLogs=true
 ```

-Lets restart nginx and hit port 80
+Lets restart nginx and hit port 80:

 ```
 [root@eth50-1 ~]# systemctl restart nginx
 [root@eth50-1 ~]# curl -sI localhost
 ```

-You can run `systemd-analyze security nginx` and check the score is now 7.4
+You can run `systemd-analyze security nginx` and check that the exposure score is now 7.4:

 ```
 [root@eth50-1 ~]# systemd-analyze security nginx
-…
+...
 → Overall exposure level for nginx.service: 7.4 MEDIUM 😐
 ```

 You can also see that some implicit settings have been turned on (or off depending on the point of view), things like `CapabilityBoundingSet=~CAP_SYS_MODULE` are now set.

-## Now for the fun ones:
+## Now for the Fun Ones:

-Nginx starts as root and then sets the uid to the user nginx, it does this because it needs to listen to port 80 that's protected… Let's use socket activation to let systemd listen to port 80, and configure nginx to just use the port given to it.
+Nginx starts as root and then sets the UID to the user nginx.
+It does this because it needs to listen to port 80 that's protected...
+Let's use socket activation to let systemd listen to port 80, and configure nginx to just use the port given to it.

-### question: is there already an `nginx.socket` configured?
+### Question: is there already an `nginx.socket` configured?
 >    Possible ways to see if there is a unit configured `systemctl status nginx.socket`

 ## Editing (creating) a non-existing unit file.

-Go ahead and try `systemctl edit nginx.socket` and you’ll see an error message:
+Go ahead and try `systemctl edit nginx.socket` and you'll see an error message:

 ```
 No files found for nginx.socket.
 Run 'systemctl edit --force --full nginx.socket' to create a new unit.
 ```

-Good to know what to do: run `systemctl edit --force --full nginx.socket` to force (`--force`) systemd to create a new unit file (using `--full` does not create an overide) for the nginx.socket
+Good, it tells you what to do: run `systemctl edit --force --full nginx.socket` to force (`--force`) systemd to create a new unit file (using `--full` does not create an override) for the nginx.socket.

 ```
 [Unit]